Golden opening Rules

 restricted

-One of the best ways to control the center in chess is by advancing a center pawn with 1. e4 or 1. d4.
+It's important to control the center by advancing a central pawn with 1. e4 or 1. d4.
 These moves claim critical central squares, create space for your pieces, and restrict your opponent’s options.
 While 1. e4 is chosen in 45% of games and leads to open, tactical play, 1. d4 (35%) often results in slower, more strategic battles.

 2 Develop Knights Before Bishops